-RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES - GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES

-Net change in total fund balances - governmental funds \$ 1,728,363 Amounts reported for governmental activities in the statement of activities are different because: Capital outlays are reported as expenditures in the governmental fund financial statements because they use current financial resources, but they are treated as assets in the statement of activities and depreciated over their estimated economic lives.
-The difference is the amount by which capital outlay exceeds depreciation expense for the year.
-730,574 Bond and capital lease payments are recognized as expenditures of current financial resources in the governmental fund financial statements but are reductions of liabilities in the statement of net position.
-450,599 Issuance of bonds, notes, and leases payable are reported as other sources an uses in the governmental funds but are and increase in liabilities in payable but they are presented in the statement of net assets.
-(2,450,000) Amortization of deferred outflow of resources from refunding bonds is not recognized on the governmental fund financial statements but is amortized on the government wide financial statements.
-55,739 Accrued interest is recognized as an decrease in the net position in the governmental wide financial statements but is not recognized in the governmental fund financial statements (28,721) Changes in pension and OPEB expense are not recognized on the governmental fund statements because it is not expected to be satisfied with current economic resources, but it is recognized in the statement of activities.
-(1,320,999) Refunding bond issues are recognized as other sources and used in the governmental fund financial statements but are an increase in liabilities in the statement to net position (3,225,000) Bond refunding payments are recognized as other sources and used in the governmental fund financial statement but are a decrease in the liabilities in the statement of position.
-3,480,000 Change in net position - governmental activities \$ (579,445)
+RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES - GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES Year ended June 30, 2022 anan Managana Antoneon ang 21 Net change in total fund balances - governmental funds \$ (1,253,475) Amounts reported for governmental activities in the statement of activities ' are different because: Capital outlays are reported as expenditures in the governmental fund financial statements because they use current financial resources, but they are treated as assets in the statement of activities and depreciated over their estimated economic lives.
+The difference is the amount by which capital outlay exceeds depreciation expense for the year. ; (381,892) Bond and capital lease payments are recognized as expenditures of current financial resources in the governmental fund financial statements but are reductions of liabilities in the statement of net position.
+538,270 Amortization of deferred outflow of resources from refunding bonds is not recognized on the governmental fund financial statements but is amortized on the government wide financial statements.
+(78,045) Accrued interest is recognized as an decrease in the net position in the governmental wide financial statements but is not recognized in the governmental fund financial statements (2,231) Changes in pension and OPEB expense are not recognized on the governmental fund statements because it is not expected to be satisfied with current economic resources, but it is recognized in the statement of activities.
+197,623 Refunding bond issues are recognized as other sources and used in the governmental fund financial statements but are an increase in liabilities in the statement to net position 3,180,000 Bond refunding payments are recognized as other sources and used in the governmental fund financial statement but are a decrease in the liabilities in the statement of position.
+(3,181,154) Change in net position - governmental activities \$ (980,904 )